Nephrology FellowshipThe Nephrology Fellowship Training program at Emory offers you:

 International Medical Graduates interested in a fellowship must be certified by ECFMG and enter the training program on a J-1 visa unless they are a citizen of the United States or holding an Alien Registration Card.
 H1-B visa holders are welcome to apply.

-Fellows are afforded the opportunity to attend one national conference in their 2nd year of fellowship training that is funded by the program.
-This conference would be one of the following: National Kidney Foundation, American Society of Nephrology or the American Society of Transplantation.
+Fellows are afforded the opportunity to attend a national conference in their 2nd year of fellowship training that is funded by the program.
+This conference would be one of the following: National Kidney Foundation, American Society of Nephrology (most attended) or the American Society of Transplantation.
 Also, second-year fellows attend a national CRRT conference and Home Dialysis University.
 If fellows are presenting scholarly activity they are supported to attend other conferences such as National Kidney Foundation and American Society of Diagnostic and Interventional Nephrology.

 Melanie V. Elder